anBertoli/simple-strings/docs/api.md

 Formats the string and concatenates it to the `s` string.
 Formatting is performed using the usual C formatting directive.
 The function accepts a `va_list` to accommodate a variable number of arguments.
 The argument list should be started (`va_start`) before providing it to this function and must be ended (`va_end`) after the function call.
-The returned string is the modified `s` string.
 The `s` string is modified in place.

-Returns the formatted string in case of success or NULL in case of allocations errors.
-In case of failure the ss string `s` is still valid and must be freed after use.
+Returns `err_none` (zero) in case of success or an error if case of reallocation or formatting errors.
+In case of failure the `s` is still valid and must be freed after use.

 ```c
 ss_err ss_sprintf_va_cat(ss s, const char *format, va_list arg_list);